 So now that we know more of the science, let’s look at 10 tips and action steps to help us get the most benefit out of fasting…

-Tip 4: Electrolyte support.
 Calcium, magnesium, potassium, phosphorus, sodium and chloride are all electrolytes and can all help support energy levels during a fast.
-Of these I’d place special emphasis on potassium and salt supplementation during fasting.
+Of these I’d place special emphasis on potassium, magnesium and salt (sodium chloride) supplementation during fasting.